 Lady Bird is an affecting look at the relationships that shape us, the beliefs that define us, and the unmatched beauty of a place called home.

-Greta Gerwig reveals herself to be a bold new cinematic voice with her directorial debut Ladybird, excavating both the humor and pathos in the turbulent bond between a mother and her teenage daughter.
+Greta Gerwig reveals herself to be a bold new cinematic voice with her directorial debut Ladybird, excavating both the humour and pathos in the turbulent bond between a mother and her teenage daughter.

 In the film Christine “Lady Bird” McPherson (Saoirse Ronan) fights against but is exactly like her wildly loving, deeply opinionated and strong-willed mom (Laurie Metcalf), a nurse working tirelessly to keep her family afloat after Lady Bird’s father (Tracy Letts) loses his job.